- Some research suggests that zinc may help boost testosterone levels.

 Need another reason to load up on Z?
 In a separate study published in the journal Advances in Nutrition, Spanish researchers set out to examine which nutrients might have the greatest overall impact on improving fertility.
 Their not-so-surprising answer?
 Zinc of course, was one of them, concluding that zinc yields a host of different benefits ranging from increased sperm concentration to better overall sperm motility (9).

 Zinc may also be helpful for improving performance between the sheets and fighting off sexual dysfunction.
-Italian researchers found that men who were given a supplement containing folic acid, biotin, zinc, and the herb golden root (Rhodiola rosea) were not only able to improve their ejaculatory control, but were also less likely to experience premature ejaculation (10).
+Italian researchers found that men who were given a dietary supplement containing folic acid, biotin, zinc, and the herb golden root (Rhodiola rosea) were not only able to improve their ejaculatory control, but were also less likely to experience premature ejaculation (10).

 “Zinc has powerful antioxidant effects and can help to reduce the formation of free radicals,” says Ehsani.